Rosa Parks: 1960s

-In early 1960, Parks's health further deteriorated, necessitating multiple surgeries.
-She and her family incurred significant debt due to unpaid medical bills.
+In early 1960, Parks's health further deteriorated, requiring multiple surgeries.
+She and her family accrued significant debt due to unpaid medical bills.
 She received donations from the MIA and PCL, and the Black press began to write about her financial difficulties.
-In 1961, after her health improved and she found employment at Stockton Sewing Company, the family moved to Detroit's Virginia Park neighborhood.
+In 1961, after her health improved and she found employment at Stockton Sewing Company, the family moved to a flat on Virginia Park Street in Detroit.
 Raymond also secured employment at a local barber shop.

 Throughout the 1960s, Parks remained active in the civil rights movement.
-She was an honorary member of the SCLC, and periodically attended meetings, including the 1962 SCLC convention in Birmingham, Alabama.
-In August 1963, she traveled to Washington, D.C. to take part in the March on Washington.
+She was an honorary member of the SCLC, and sometimes attended meetings, including the 1962 SCLC convention in Birmingham, Alabama.
+In August 1963, she traveled to Washington, D.C., to take part in the March on Washington.
 More than 250,000 people participated in the march, and Parks was honored alongside other prominent women in the civil rights struggle during the event's "Tribute to Women" segment.
-The march has been criticized for its lack of women's representation; no women were included in the delegation that was sent to meet with the Kennedy administration.
+The march has been criticized for its lack of women's representation, as no women were included in the delegation that was sent to meet with the Kennedy administration.
 Parks said of the event that it was "a great occasion, but women were not allowed to play much of a role".

 Parks played a critical role in John Conyers's 1964 congressional campaign.
 She persuaded King, who was generally reluctant to endorse local candidates, to appear with Conyers, boosting the novice candidate's profile.
 When Conyers was elected, he hired her as a secretary and receptionist for his congressional office in Detroit.
 As part of her position, Parks engaged with Conyers's constituents, focusing on addressing socio-economic issues such as welfare, education, job discrimination, and affordable housing.
 Through regular visits to schools, hospitals, senior citizen facilities, and community gatherings, she ensured Conyers remained connected to grassroots concerns.
 Conyers later recalled of Parks that "you treated her with deference because she was so quiet, so serene—just a very special person".

 Parks attended the 1965 Selma to Montgomery marches, joined the Lowndes County Freedom Organization, and supported the Freedom Now Party.
 She was an admirer of Nation of Islam spokesman Malcolm X and "armed self defense" advocate Robert F. Williams, befriending Williams after his return from China, where he had been invited to visit by Chairman Mao Zedong.
 In a 1967 interview, she said that she "[did not] believe in gradualism or that whatever should be done for the better should take forever to do".
 In the wake of the 1967 Detroit riot, Parks spoke in support of rioters, comparing the "burning and looting" of the riot with her own actions during the Montgomery bus boycott.
-Later, after the assassination of Martin Luther King Jr, she attended protests as part of the Memphis sanitation strike.
+Later, after the assassination of Martin Luther King Jr., she attended protests as part of the Memphis sanitation strike.
 She also took part in the Black power movement, attending the Philadelphia Black power conference in 1968.